3devo/ChildbusBootloader/PROTOCOL.md

 The master should either look at the length byte to know how much bytes to read, or it should make sure to read enough bytes so all possibly expected replies would fit.
-If the master is unable to look at the length byte during the transfer and thus reads more bytes than the slave has available, the slave should just return arbitrary values.
+If the master is unable to look at the length byte during the transfer and thus reads more bytes than the child has available, the child should just return arbitrary values.
 The master should ignore these by looking at the length byte after the transfer.
 Alternatively, it could do a short read first, look at the length byte and then do a longer read to get the full reply.